 - Do you have the time to constantly monitor your portfolio or do you just stick to the largest stocks such as banks, telcos, major resource companies or perhaps index funds and cash, i.e. ”set and forget”?

 - And most importantly, do you understand the risk/return of your investment decisions?

-If you answered 'No' to any of the questions above you need to decide whether you're happy with your role as a trustee, the status quo with your investment portfolio and where you're at financially.
+If you answered 'No' to any of the questions above, you need to decide whether you're happy with your role as a trustee, the status quo of your investment portfolio and where you're at financially.

 If you're on track to meeting all your financial goals, happy with the regulatory regimen and have a detailed succession plan, congratulations and all the best for your future.

 However, if any of these apply to you:

 - You feel you could be making better investment decisions.